sfvicente/RestApiBestPractices/Docs/RateLimiting.md

 <br>

-### Return an HTTP `429 Too Many Requests` status when a rate limit is reached on the API
+### Always return an HTTP `429 Too Many Requests` response when a rate limit is reached.

+A service must return a limiting signal when the defined limits are reached.

-// TODO: add description.
+// TODO: complement description.

 ```http
 // TODO: add example